joncrangle/sketchybar-system-stats/README.md

 ![stats_provider](assets/stats_provider.png)

-This is a simple event provider for [Sketchybar](https://github.com/FelixKratz/SketchyBar?tab=readme-ov-file) that sends system stats to Sketchybar as the event trigger `system_stats`.
+This is a simple event provider for [Sketchybar](https://github.com/FelixKratz/SketchyBar?tab=readme-ov-file) that sends system stats to Sketchybar via the event trigger `system_stats`.

 ## Build instructions